Equipment talks. Flynn listens.

 The four gaps

-The state of the art in anomaly detection leaves four specific gaps unaddressed.
-Each one prevents a class of equipment from being instrumented usefully today.
+Conventional anomaly detection leaves four gaps.
+Each one keeps a class of equipment uninstrumented today.

-Cloud-first systems assume connectivity.
-Most consequential equipment does not.
-The cloud is slow.
-Or worse, gone when you need it most.
+Cloud-first systems assume connectivity; the most consequential equipment runs without it.
+The cloud is slow, or gone exactly when it is needed.

 Flynn closes that gap in 8,480 bytes — self-calibrating, embedded, bare-metal anomaly detection that turns telemetry into deterministic, auditable intelligence.